fullstackreact/30-days-of-react/day-17/post.md

   Most, if not all of our applications will have multiple views in our single-page application.
 Let's dive right into creating multiple views for our applications using React Router.
-dayDir: '17'
+dayDir: "17"
 hero_image: /assets/images/series/30-days-of-react/headings/17.jpg
 imageUrl: /assets/images/series/30-days-of-react/headings/17.jpg
 introBannerUrl: /assets/images/series/30-days-of-react/headings/17_wide.jpg
-date: 'Wed Oct 20 2016 21:29:42 GMT-0700 (PDT)'
+date: "Wed Oct 20 2016 21:29:42 GMT-0700 (PDT)"
 imagesDir: /assets/images/series/30-days-of-react/day-17
 includeFile: ./../_params.yaml
 ---

 We've made it through 16 days already!
 Pat yourself on the back... but not for too long... there is still a lot more.

 Right now, our app is limited to a single page.
 It's pretty rare to find any complex application that shows a single view.
 For instance, an application might have a login view where a user can log in or a search results page that shows a user a list of their search results.
 These are two different views with two different page structures.

 Let's see how we can change that with our app today.